Wait (Wang Chung song)

 "Wait" is a single by the English new wave band Wang Chung, released as the fourth and final single from their second studio album, Points on the Curve (1983).
 The single reached No. 87 on the UK Singles Chart.
 Aside from the early singles released as Huang Chung, "Wait" was the only single by Wang Chung that failed to chart on the US Billboard Hot 100.
 However, it peaked at No. 17 on the US Billboard Hot Dance Club Play chart.

 No music video was shot for "Wait", and it is also the only Wang Chung song to appear on two different non-compilation albums.
 "Wait" appears during the end credits of the neo-noir action thriller film To Live and Die in L.A.
-(1985).
+(1985) and is included in Wang Chung's soundtrack album for the film.